1950 Speedway National League Division Two

 The 1950 National League Division Two was the fifth post-war season of the second tier of motorcycle speedway in Great Britain.

 Summary

 The League was extended again to 15 teams with the promotion from Division Three of Halifax Dukes, Plymouth, Yarmouth and Hanley.
 Bristol Bulldogs, champions for the previous two seasons, moved up to Division One.

-Norwich Stars claimed the title by a single point.
+Norwich Stars claimed the league title by a single point, while Halifax and Cradley Heath claimed the early season Northern and Southern Shields respectively, the latter on points difference.

 On 1 July 1950, two riders were killed on the same night.
-Jock Shead riding for Halifax Dukes was killed at The Firs Stadium, (the third rider in four years to be killed at the track) during the semi final of the National Trophy.
+Jock Shead riding for Halifax Dukes was killed at The Firs Stadium, (the third rider in four years to be killed at the track) during the semi-final of the National Trophy.
 Shead's bike collided with another bike and he somersaulted before landing, he was take to hospital but died shortly afterwards.
 A second rider was killed on the same night in a division 1 fixture.